OpenCyphal-Garage/libcyphal/docs/design/readme.md

     // Notice that a client is bound to a specific remote node.
-    // To query multiple nodes one has to create multiple clients. template <typename Service>
+    // To query multiple nodes one has to create multiple clients.
+    //
+    // The hidden implementation object stores the transfer-ID counter.
+This means that destruction of the last client
+    // on a given service-ID causes the transfer-ID state to be lost.
+If seen practical, it can be easily avoided by
+    // moving the transfer-ID counters into a separate PMR-aware dynamic container (service-ID -> transfer-ID), like
+    // std::unordered_map<std::uint16_t, std::uint64_t>.
+If not, the application can always ensure that the transfer-ID
+    // state is not lost by creating a dummy client instance whose only purpose is to keep the counter alive. template <typename Service>
     [[nodiscard]] std::expected<Client<Service>, Error> makeClient(const std::uint16_t service_id,
                                                                                       const std::uint16_t server_node_id);